5jjCopter/EzWifibroadcast/Home.md

 Take a look [at the pictures](https://github.com/bortek/EZ-WifiBroadcast/wiki/Pictures) of the hardware and their weights.

 ### Notes
-TX: The CPUs on the Raspberry Pi 1 and Pi Zero are more or less maxxed out with standard settings (6Mbit bitrate, 8/4/1024 FEC).
-Two TX dongles and bitrates above about 8Mbit/s (depending on FEC settings etc.) will not work.
+TX: The CPUs on the Raspberry Pi 1 and Pi Zero are around 75% maxxed out with standard settings (6Mbit bitrate, 8/4/1024 FEC).
+Two TX dongles and bitrates above about 9Mbit/s (depending on FEC settings etc.) will not be possible.

 RX: Raspberry Pi1 and Pi Zero are not supported anymore from version 1.3 on.
 Use a Pi2 or Pi3.